RelicusRoad Features

 3. The price moves because they reacted.

-By having these levels on your chart, you are aligning your trades with the “smart money” flow.
+By having these levels on my chart, I align my trades with the “smart money” flow.

 The Anatomy of the Pivot System

-RelicusRoad Pro calculates these key levels for you every day:
+RelicusRoad Pro calculates these key levels for me every day:

 1. The Central Pivot (P) - “The Anchor”

-This is the most important line on your chart.
+This is the most important line on my chart.

 • Bias Indicator:

-• Price > Pivot = Bullish Day (Look for buys).
+• Price > Pivot = Bullish Day (I look for buys).

-• Price < Pivot = Bearish Day (Look for sells).
+• Price < Pivot = Bearish Day (I look for sells).

-• The Strategy: If price pulls back to the Central Pivot and holds, it is often the safest entry of the day.
+• The Strategy: If price pulls back to the Central Pivot and holds, I consider it the safest entry of the day.

 2. Support & Resistance 1 (S1 & R1) - “The Normal Range”

 • R1 (Resistance 1): The first target for bulls.
-Selling pressure often kicks in here.
+I expect selling pressure here.

 • S1 (Support 1): The first target for bears.
-Buying pressure often kicks in here.
+I expect buying pressure here.

 • Statistically, the daily high or low lands near R1 or S1 on typical trading days.